b3-exmo/b3-exmo.github.io/docs/Culture/Infallibility.md

 ## Organization
 If we were to take a step away from individuals and leaders, and examine the organization as a whole…

-Is there anything that The Church of Jesus Christ of Latter-day Saints ™️ has done that you find disagreeable?
+Is there anything that The Church of Jesus Christ of Latter-day Saints™️ has done that you find disagreeable?
 Imperfect?
 Something you take issue with?

 If your answer is ‘no’, that’s an acceptable answer— so long as you don’t perpetuate the idea that “we don’t claim the church to be perfect.”